 — Rep. Lucille Roybal-Allard (@RepRoybalAllard) May 17, 2019

 This is the first time in history that Congress has directed a federal agency to curb all taxpayer-funded primate testing and retire the animals.
 In 2015, after pressure from Rep. Roybal-Allard and others, the NIH defunded chimpanzee testing after determining it was wasteful and unnecessary, and we’re working to do the same to all NIH primate experiments.

-During the same five-year period, the NIH’s abuse of primates in painful testing (with pain relief) rose by 35 percent and its use of primates in horrific “maximum pain” experiments where no pain relief is provided rose by a disturbing 300 percent.
+During the same six-year period, the NIH’s abuse of primates in painful testing rose by a troubling 73 percent.
+Specifically, the number of primates used in painful tests with pain relief rose by 58 percent and NIH’s use of primates in horrific “maximum pain” experiments where no pain relief is provided rose by a disturbing 370 percent.

 The NIH recently spent taxpayers’ money on primate experiments including: